 - Sample kits (sample collection bottle and blue (for sanitary analysis) or yellow (for arsenic or manganese) sampling sheet with instructions) must be obtained ahead of time.
 No kits will be available on the drop-off days.
 Kit locations are listed below.

 - A drop-off appointment must be made by calling ahead and paying in advance with a credit card over the phone.
 No cash or checks allowed, and no credit cards will be accepted the day of drop-off.
 Call (763) 324-4260 to make an appointment and pay.

-- The blue sampling sheet must be completed ahead of time.
+- The blue or yellow sampling sheet must be completed ahead of time.
 No pens will be available to use at the drop-off table.

 - Specific water-related questions can be directed ahead of time to Abby Shea at (763) 324-4207.

-- Only samples for sanitary analysis (bacteria and nitrates) will be accepted at this time.
+- Only samples for sanitary analysis (bacteria and nitrates), arsenic and manganese will be accepted at this time.
 If other testing is desired, it can be performed at a later date or a private laboratory can be recommended.

-- Social distancing guidelines must be respected, and masks are required.
-Rules of the drop-off area must be followed.
+- Social distancing guidelines and rules of the drop-off area must be respected.

-Water test kits are currently available at the following locations during their regular business hours:
+Water test kits for sanitary survey analysis are currently available at the following locations during their regular business hours:

 - Andover City Hall*

 - Blaine City Hall